RaiyanRafi07/student_prediction/README.md

 - Sleep Hours (0-24)
 - And other relevant features

-See stuent_data.csv for format example.
+See stuent_data.csv for a format example.

 ## Testing